Applied AI for Engineers and Scientists: Foundations

 Overview

-This specialization is designed for engineering and general science students to learn and apply AI techniques most effectively and efficiently.
-Different from specializations for computer science students, the most popular and effective AI algorithms that are used by engineers and scientists are carefully selected and explained understandably.
-A particular emphasis is the use of these algorithms for real-world engineering and science problems.
-Through MATLAB toolboxes, students can bypass intricate programming to use these techniques and achieve superior results.
-After taking this specialization, the students can understand the concepts and working principles of key techniques in evolutionary computation and machine learning, and use them fluently in optimization and data analysis tasks in engineering and science practice.
+This Specialization is designed for engineering and general science students to learn and apply AI techniques most effectively and efficiently.
+Unlike Specializations for computer science students, the most popular and effective AI algorithms used by engineers and scientists are carefully selected and explained in an understandable way.
+Particular emphasis is placed on the use of these algorithms for real-world engineering and science problems.
+With MATLAB toolboxes, students can bypass intricate programming and use these techniques to achieve superior results.
+After completing this Specialization, students can understand the concepts and operating principles of key techniques in evolutionary computation and machine learning, and apply them fluently to optimization and data analysis tasks in engineering and scientific practice.

 Syllabus